Skip to main content

 Email: mart1707@purdue.edu

 Noah received his Bachelor of Science in Aeronautical and Astronautical Engineering from Purdue University in 2023, with a concentration in astrodynamics and space applications and a minor in Earth, Atmospheric, and Planetary Sciences.
 During his undergraduate degree, Noah held multiple undergraduate research positions, including the Purdue Summer Undergraduate Research Fellowship, and earned his private pilot license at the Purdue University airport.
 Noah joined the Mars2020 team in the summer of 2022 through an internship at Los Alamos National Laboratory (LANL) and became involved in rover operations and various SuperCam science projects.
 Following his graduation in 2023, Noah returned to LANL for a year-long post-bachelor position, in which he continued rover operations and SuperCam science.
-Currently, Noah is continuing his work with Mars2020 as a PhD student working with Dr. Roger Wiens on space instrumentation development and uses.
-His research is focused on the effects of Martian “soils” on LIBS spectra and acoustic responses, as well as the development of the optical system for the OrganiCam instrument.
-Outside of research, Noah enjoys flying, stargazing with his telescope, and hiking.
+Currently, Noah is continuing his work with Mars2020 as a PhD student working with Dr. Roger Wiens on space instrumentation development and techniques.
+His research is focused on aeolian bedforms on Mars, the effects of Martian regolith on LIBS spectra and acoustic responses, as well as the development of the optical system for a new instrument called OrganiCam.